MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/administer-and-monitor-change-data-capture-sql-server.md

 ## CDC in Azure SQL Database

-In Azure SQL Database, the capture and cleanup SQL Server Agent jobs are replaced by a change data capture scheduler that invokes stored procedures to start periodic capture and cleanup of the change tables.
-The same capture and cleanup SQL Server Agent jobs in SQL Server are replaced in Azure SQL Database by a change data capture scheduler, so the same configuration options and objects are not available.
+In Azure SQL Database, the same configuration options and objects are not available because the capture and cleanup SQL Server Agent jobs are replaced by a change data capture scheduler.
+The scheduler invokes stored procedures to start periodic capture and cleanup of the change tables.

-However, some limited customizations may be possible and supported.
+However, some limited customizations are supported.

 - The frequency of the CDC capture and cleanup jobs cannot be customized.
 - The `pollinginterval` and `continuous` values are not used in Azure SQL DB for capture and cleanup jobs.
 - Dropping the capture job entry from the `cdc.cdc_jobs` table will not stop the capture job running in the background.
+- Dropping the cleanup job causes the cleanup job to not run.
 - The `cdc.cdc_jobs` table exists in the `cdc` schema, not `msdb`.

 Given those limitations, it is possible to: